 Dependence on the country of origin of the trademark

-Within five years of its registration, the international trademark shall be subject to the validity of the trademark registered or filed in the country of origin in all designated countries.
-If the trademark were to be definitively refused, canceled or revoked, then the international trademark, i.e. all local applications based on the initial WIPO application, would also be lost – along with the substantial investment made by that trademark.
+Within five, years of its registration, the international tr, the trademark shall be subject to the validity of the trademark registered or filed in the country of origin in all designated countries.
+If the trademark were to be definitively refused, canceled, or revoked, then the international trademark, i.e. all local applications based on the initial WIPO application, would also be lost – along with the substantial investment made by that trademark.

 Some countries that are members of the Madrid system have specific requirements, such as, for example, the filing of a Statement of Use or a Statement of Use.
 Applications made through the Madrid program are also subject to certain conditions, which certain applicants have failed to comply with, leading to a delay in registration in some jurisdictions.

 We can assist you in filing a WIPO application and extend it to any of the members of Madrid from the following countries of origin: Australia, Austria, Benelux, China, the European Union, France, Germany, India, Italy, Japan, Russia, Spain, Switzerland, Turkey, United Kingdom, and the United States.

 If you wish to extend your request from some other country of origin, please write to us and we will let you know if we can assist you.